NightsHigh/dotfiles/README.md

 - **Swappy**: Screenshot editor
 - **Nwg**: GTK manager ui
 - **Starship** Terminal tool
-- **ZSH**: Shell
+- **ZSH**: Shell enviroment

 ## Bugs

-- None for now, probably somewhere but haven't noticed
+- No major bugs reported so far.
+If any appear, they haven't been noticed yet.

 ## TODO